Know the Facts: Alcohol

 Many things impact your BAC.

-- How much you drink: Obviously, the more drinks you have, the higher your BAC is going to be.
+- How much you drink: The more drinks you have, the higher your BAC is going to be.

 - How fast you drink: It's not just the quantity, but the time period.
-Your body can process approximately one drink per hour.
-Having several drinks in a short time will raise your BAC to a high level.
+Most bodies can process no more than one drink per hour.
+Having several drinks in a short time will raise your BAC quickly.

-- Your birth sex: Biological female bodies simply can't process alcohol at the same rate as biological male ones.
-This is due to several factors including body fat percentage, differences in hormones, and the fact that biological females have less of the stomach enzyme that breaks down alcohol.
+- Your sex assigned at birth: Bodies assigned female at birth don’t process alcohol at the same rate as those assigned male at birth.
+This is due to several factors including body fat percentage, differences in hormones, and differences in naturally-occurring stomach enzymes that break down alcohol.

 - The amount of food you consume: Having food in your stomach means that alcohol will be absorbed more slowly, reducing your BAC.

 - Your medications: While it’s never a good idea to combine medications with alcohol, some will raise your BAC.
-The most common one that does this is hormonal contraceptives (“the pill”).
+Always pay attention to any prescription and over-the-counter medication warnings.

 If your BAC gets too high, medical emergencies related to alcohol (alcohol poisoning) are a real possibility.
 Learn the symptoms and what you should do if this happens to a friend.

-Check out possible BAC ranges for someone of your weight and gender, depending on how much you've had to drink.
+Check out possible BAC ranges for someone of your weight and sex, depending on how much you've had to drink.
 Or, pick up your personal BAC card from the Student Advocates for Wellness.